microsoft/fluentui/rfcs/converged-implementation-patterns.md

 ### Hook based architecture

 Generally a component will have the following different files.
-Let us consider a `Sample` component
+Let us consider a `Sample` component, it will contain following parts:

 - Sample.tsx
 - useSample.ts